jyuenger/Tierwriter/README.md

 ### Column Wiring

-1. Solder the columns of the Amoebas together, creating 15 soldered columns (ignoring the three switches on the Stampy).
+1. [Solder the columns of the Amoebas together](https://github.com/mtl/keyboard-pcbs/blob/master/svg/instructions.svg), creating 15 soldered columns (ignoring the three switches on the Stampy).
 The Grave/Tilde key at the end of Row 1 is its own column, and won't be soldered to any other keys in this step.
-[Consult the wiring diagram](https://github.com/jyuenger/Tierwriter/blob/main/Documentation/Wiring/Stampy%20RP2040%20Matrix%20Wiring.png) to make sure each column runs between rows correctly. ([Ameoba wiring instructions here](https://github.com/mtl/keyboard-pcbs/blob/master/svg/instructions.svg))
+[Consult the wiring diagram](https://github.com/jyuenger/Tierwriter/blob/main/Documentation/Wiring/Stampy%20RP2040%20Matrix%20Wiring.png) to make sure each column runs between rows correctly.

 ### Wiring the Row and Column Matrix to the Stampy PCB